WarehouseInc/pycalc/README.md

 4.If needed, use PyInstaller to publish your copy of the software as an executable.

 5.Always check the downloaded files' integrity before opening.
 File hashes are provided with each new release.

+6.You might wonder why there hasn't been a new release for a long time.
+Well it's because this calculator is just a project born out of impulse and thus won't be in active development.
+I'll release a new version when it's ready.